RocketMap/RocketMap/docs/first-run/commandline.md

       --api-version API_VERSION
                             API version currently in use. [env var:
                             POGOMAP_API_VERSION]
+      --no-file-logs        Disable logging to files.
+Does not disable --access- logs. [env var: POGOMAP_NO_FILE_LOGS]
+      --log-path LOG_PATH   Defines directory to save log files to. [env var:
+                            POGOMAP_LOG_PATH]
+      --dump                Dump censored debug info about the environment and auto-upload to hastebin.com. [env var: POGOMAP_DUMP]
       -v                    Show debug messages from RocketMap and pgoapi.
 Can be repeated up to 3 times.
       --verbosity VERBOSE   Show debug messages from RocketMap and pgoapi. [env
                             var: POGOMAP_VERBOSITY]
-      --no-file-logs        Disable logging to files.
-Does not disable --access- logs. [env var: POGOMAP_NO_FILE_LOGS]
-      --log-path LOG_PATH   Defines directory to save log files to. [env var:
-                            POGOMAP_LOG_PATH]